AdrianKriger/osm_LoD1_3DCityModel/Good-To-Know.md

 **Triangulation**
 a) [PyVista](https://www.pyvista.org/) is [built-in](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L415) and will execute after the triangulation; before the 3D City Model is created.
 This is to visualize the terrain surface.
 I have left [line 242 of osm3DCode](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/blob/main/osm3DCode.py#L242) as an aid.
 You need to verify if the building footprints have been removed from the terrain surface.
-The two images illustrate an example were a specific vector had to be excluded.
+The two images illustrate an example were a specific vector had to be accounted for.

 <img src="img/fp01.png" alt="alt text" width="250" height="250">  <img src="img/fp02.png" alt="alt text" width="250" height="250">